AxaFrance/SlimFaas/README.md

             - name: NAMESPACE
               value: "default"
             # If you want to use Redis use this env variable and comment MOCK_REDIS
             #- name: REDIS_CONNECTION_STRING
             #  value: "redis-ha-haproxy:6379"
             - name: MOCK_REDIS
               value: "true"
             # If your are not on kubernetes for example docker-compose, you can use this env variable, you will loose auto-scale
             #- name: MOCK_KUBERNETES_FUNCTIONS
             #  value: "{\"Functions\":[{\"Name\":\"kubernetes-bootcamp1\",\"NumberParallelRequest\":1}]}"

             # Optional, longer is the delay, less CPU and RAM is used
             #- name : HISTORY_SYNCHRONISATION_WORKER_DELAY_MILLISECONDS
             #  value : "500" # default equivalent to 0,5 seconds
             # Optional, longer is the delay, less CPU and RAM is used
             #- name : REPLICAS_SYNCHRONISATION_WORKER_DELAY_MILLISECONDS
             #  value : "2000" # default equivalent to 2 seconds
             # Optional, longer is the delay, less CPU and RAM is used
             #- name : SLIM_WORKER_DELAY_MILLISECONDS
             #  value : "10" # default equivalent to 10 milliseconds
             # Optional, longer is the delay, less CPU and RAM is used
             #- name : SCALE_REPLICAS_WORKER_DELAY_MILLISECONDS
             #  value : "1000" # default equivalent to 1 seconds
             # Optional
             # name : TIME_MAXIMUM_WAIT_FOR_AT_LEAST_ONE_POD_STARTED_FOR_SYNC_FUNCTION
             # value : "10000" # default equivalent to 10 seconds
+            # Optional
+            # name : POD_SCALED_UP_BY_DEFAULT_WHEN_INFRASTRUCTURE_HAS_NEVER_CALLED
+            # value : "false" # default equivalent to false
           resources:
             limits:
               memory: "76Mi"